akashkaintura/cuboid-FSLabs/README.md

 shape or combination of shapes, but the volume of the bag is limited and cannot expand.
 In our model a bag has many cuboids.

-This app has a complete test suite but is missing some functionality.
-Because of this the test suite is failing.
+This app has an almost complete test suite.

+The tests to update and delete a cuboid are incomplete, your task is to improve them.

-Your task is to get the test suite to pass without modifying any of the test files.
-In other words, you need to add the missing functionality so that the tests pass.
+The other tests are valid and you must not modify them.
+In other words, you need to add the missing functionalities so that these tests pass.

 You should also take note of the linter and prettier.
 The linter is currently passing and must pass on completion of the challenge, without any modifications to the config.

-**Note**: Do not modify the test files.
-This challenge is to get the tests to pass without changing them.
+**Note**: The only tests to be modified are tests to update and delete a cuboid.
+All other tests must remain unchanged.

 ### Steps